trussworks/terraform-aws-ecs-service/README.md

 * CloudWatch log group.
 * Security Groups for the ECS service.
 * ECS service.
-* Task definition using `nginx:stable` (see below).
+* Task definition using `golang:1.12.5-alpine` (see below).
 * Configurable associations with Network Load Balancers (NLB) and Application Load Balancers (ALB).

-We create an initial task definition using the `nginx:stable` image as a way to validate the initial infrastructure is working: visiting the site shows the Nginx welcome page.
+We create an initial task definition using the `golang:1.12.5-alpine` image as a way to validate the initial infrastructure is working: visiting the site shows a simple Go hello world page.
 We expect deployments to manage the container definitions going forward, not Terraform.

 ## Usage